Table of Contents[Hide][Show]

 18. Sneak Peek/Behind the Scenes

 This is a fun way to increase engagement.
-Share a sneak peek or behind the scenes look at something new your are working on.
-You could even ask people for comment or feedback to help shape or solidify your offering.
-People love feel heard and like their opinions have an influence on something tangible.
+Share a sneak peek or behind-the-scenes look at something new you are working on.
+You could even ask people for comments or feedback to help shape or solidify your offering.
+People love to feel heard and like their opinions have an influence on something tangible.

 Profiles of team members or posts that follow the day in the life of someone on your team can be a fun way for your audience to learn more about your brand and build more of a connection with you.